Difference Between Training, Sparring, and Bag Gloves

 The difference between 12 oz and 16 oz gloves

-• One pair for bag work
+• One pair specifically for bag work

 • One pair for sparring